VedhRKannan/Stereochemical-Assesments/README.md

 The `plot.py` script reads the TSV file containing the torsion angles and generates a Ramachandran plot.
 This plot provides a visual representation of the protein's structural features.
 By analyzing the alpha helix and beta sheet clusters on the plot, one can assess the quality of the protein model.

-This repository offers a convenient tool for rapidly verifying the accuracy of an X-Ray Diffraction protein model, enabling confident utilization of the model.
+This repository offers a convenient tool for rapidly verifying the accuracy of protein models generate through the use of X-Ray Diffraction as well as the AlphaFold AI model by DeepMind, enabling confident utilisation of the model.

 ## Usage